danielvelesevich123/jam/README.md

 ```

 ## DTO
+#### DTO is a data transfer object that can be used to parse JSON or Map<String, Object> and get the values in a type-safe way.
+DTO is able to get/set the values of the nested objects and arrays.
 ```apex
 String jsonStr = '{"contact": {"Name": "John Doe", "Email": "test@test.com"}, "invoices": [{"Name": "Invoice 1", Start_Date__c": "2020-01-01"}, {"Name": "Invoice 2", Start_Date__c": "2021-01-01"}], "status": "Active"}';
 jam.DTO dtoVar = new jam.DTO(jsonStr);